sragain/Learning-Rich-Rankings/README.md

 # CTR

-Oct 9, 2018
+Oct 19, 2020

-This repository contains the code used for the paper Choosing to Rank, read it on  [arxiv](https://arxiv.org/pdf/1809.05139.pdf) for details.
+This repository contains the code used for the paper [Learning Rich Rankings](https://arjunsesh.github.io/files/lrr_neurips.pdf).
 The repository uses PyTorch to learn probabilistic models for ranking data by learning on discrete choice data made from rankings.

-Please direct any questions, comments, bugs, concerns, or otherwise to [Stephen Ragain](https://stanford.edu/~sragain)

 Data
 ====